Grounds for Termination

 Does the age of the employee make a difference?

-According to PRC Labour Contract Law, if the employee has been working with the employer for more than 15 years and it is less than 5 years for him or her to reach the statutory retirement age, the employer shall not lay him or her off for economic reasons or unilaterally terminate his or her employment contract, unless the employee’s behaviour falls within the types of misconduct detailed in Article 39 of the Labour Contract Law.
+According to PRC Employment Contract Law, if the employee has been working with the employer for more than 15 years and it is less than 5 years for him or her to reach the statutory retirement age, the employer shall not lay him or her off for economic reasons or unilaterally terminate his or her employment contract, unless the employee’s behaviour falls within the types of misconduct detailed in Article 39 of the Employment Contract Law.
 However, in the event of mutual termination, the employer is also able to reach a separation agreement with the aged employees.
-Due to the legal protection afforded to aged employees, the employer may need to pay ex-gratia severance in addition to the mandatory severance provided in the Labour Contract Law, as an incentive for the employee to sign the separation agreement.
+Due to the legal protection afforded to aged employees, the employer may need to pay ex-gratia severance in addition to the mandatory severance provided in the Employment Contract Law, as an incentive for the employee to sign the separation agreement.

 Are there additional provisions to consider?